raveberry/raveberry/README.md

 With `youtube-dl` as a media provider, all of Youtube is available to play.

 * **Spotify Support**:
 Raveberry's music player `mopidy` can play songs from Spotify, if you to log in with your account.
+Spotify Premium is required.

 * **Privilege Levels**:
 Grant users additional permissions like playback control.